Abraham Lincoln Presidential Library Oral History Program

 Education is Key

-The Education is Key project tells the story of education in Illinois that continues to evolve in our complex and dynamic society.
-This project studies both the triumphs as well as the many challenges that educators, students, and community leaders face today.
+Just as the United States is known as the land of opportunity, it is also understood that education is the key to unlocking an individual’s potential.
+The Education is Key oral history project focuses on many of the facets of education in our state, telling a story that continues to evolve in our complex and dynamic society.
+This project preserves the history of education in Illinois and studies both the triumphs as well as the many challenges that educators, students, and community leaders face today.

 Organizations and Agencies